kinkongchan/user-management/README.md

 1. Sign up with email + password
 2. Confirm the code Cognito emails you
 3. Log in — you land on Media
-4. Upload an image or video; the table should show timestamp, file name, and size
+4. Upload an image or video; a progress bar should move, then the table should show timestamp, a filename link, size, and Delete
+5. Click the filename; the file should open or play from S3 (one object even if it had multiple parts)
+6. Delete should remove the row
-5. Hello should show `hello <cognito user id>` and write a login row in RDS
+7. Hello should show `hello <cognito user id>` and write a login row in RDS
-6. Logins should list every stored `user_id` + `login_time`
+8. Logins should list every stored `user_id` + `login_time`
-7. From Log in, use Forgot password, enter the emailed code and a new password, then log in with the new password
+9. From Log in, use Forgot password, enter the emailed code and a new password, then log in with the new password

 ## 4. Deploy the UI to S3